Traces On Diagram Algebras I: Free Partition Quantum Groups, Random Lattice Paths And Random Walks On Trees: Preliminaries

-The $k$-th diagram algebra $A_{(\cC,\delta)}(k)$ of the category of partitions $(\cC,\delta)$ with loop parameter $\delta$ will be the free vector space spanned by the elements of $\cC(k,k)$.
-Multiplication of two basis vectors $e_{p_1}, e_{p_2}$ associated to partitions $p_1$ and $p_2$ will be implemented by drawing $p_2$ on top of $p_1$ and connecting blocks of $p_1$ and $p_2$ that meet in the middle.
-We are allowed to erase every block appearing in the middle of the picture that is not connected to any upper or lower points at the cost of multiplying with the loop parameter $\delta$ for each such block.
-In other words, if the diagram obtained after erasing loops is $p_3$, then $e_{p_1}\cdot e_{p_2} = \delta^{\# erased \ loops} e_{p_3}$.
+spanned linearly by the elements of $\cC(k,k)$.
+We can define a multiplication on $A_{(\cC,\delta)}(k)$ by specifying the product of two basis vectors $e_{p_1}, e_{p_2},$ and extending this multiplication bilinearly to the whole space.
+To define $e_{p_1} \cdot e_{p_2}$, we concatenate $p_1$ and $p_2$ vertically, that is we draw $p_2$ on top of $p_1$ and then connect blocks of $p_1$ and $p_2$ that meet in the middle.
+We then erase every closed loop appearing in the middle of the picture that is not connected to any upper or lower points, so that we obtain a new partition $p_3$.
+We also record the number of loops that we erased and define the multiplication of base vectors $e_{p_1}\cdot e_{p_2} := \delta^{\# erased \ loops} e_{p_3}$.
 As mentioned above, the involution $p^*$ of a diagram $p$ is given by reflecting $p$ along a horizontal line in the middle, whence we get an involution $e_p^* = e_{p^*}$ on $A_{(\cC,\delta)}(k)$.